nuttycom/aftok/README.md

 to control, you're setting yourself up for failure anyway.

-Wherever trust is inhibited in a business, whether by secrecy (of salary information, for example) hierarchy of control (with the thread of firing or punishment available as a goad) or even lack of access (can you really interrupt your CEO whenever you want?) it encourages people to behave in cynical, rather than enlightened, self-interest.
+Wherever trust is inhibited in a business, whether by secrecy (of salary information, for example) hierarchy of control (with the threat of firing or punishment available as a goad) or even lack of access (can you really interrupt your CEO whenever you want?) it encourages people to behave in cynical, rather than enlightened, self-interest.
 This cynicism is the sort that